andrespgd/ROS/tutorial_URDF_from_scratch.md

 rosdep install urdf_tutorial
 ```

-will contain files such as: package://urdf_tutorial/meshes/gripper_v0/l_finger_tip.dae
+will contain files such as: "package://urdf_tutorial/meshes/l_finger_tip.dae"

+these packages get installed at this location:

+/opt/ros/melodic/share/urdf_tutorial